 This card is a great choice for everyday spending.
 You’ll earn 5 Scene+ points per dollar spent at grocery stores, food and drink, and entertainment venues.
 That’s pretty much equivalent to 5% cash back on these categories, which is a fantastic proposition.

 You can buy gift cards for other retailers at gas stations and grocery stores, meaning that you could potentially earn 5% back on the majority of your purchases if you leverage the power of gift cards.

 The only credit card in Canada that would give these bonus categories a run for their money would be the American Express Cobalt Card, whose 5x multiplier applies to groceries and dining only, excluding gas and entertainment.

-Meanwhile, you’ll earn 3 Scotia Rewards points per dollar spent on gas, daily transit, and streaming services, which is a highly competitive earning rate for some spending categories that otherwise don’t get much coverage.
+Meanwhile, you’ll earn 3 Scene+ points per dollar spent on gas, daily transit, and streaming services, which is a highly competitive earning rate for some spending categories that otherwise don’t get much coverage.

 Scotia Rewards is one of the most flexible fixed-value points programs in Canada.
 Points have a value of 1 cent per point, and can be easily credited towards any travel expense.